LeaoSomogyi/leaosomogyi/README.md

 Welcome to my Github Profile!

-I'm a developer passionate in technology and always improving myself to get better and evolve 😄
+I'm a Systems Developer passionate in technology and always improving myself to get better and evolve 😄

 Here you can find some samples of code i've been working on.